discordeno/discordeno/website/docs/desired-properties.md

 # Desired Properties

-As already explained in the Getting started desired properties are a way to save on performance by not transforming value you don't use.

-There are a couple of ways to configure and work with desired properties, you can chose the one is more appropriate for your bot.
+The `desiredProperties` feature in Discordeno gives developers full control over memory utilization.
+This enables a highly lightweight setup, where only essential data is stored.

+With `desiredProperties`, you can specify which properties to cache for each object type—such as users, members, channels, and guilds.
+This flexibility allows you to tailor caching to the exact needs of your bot, preserving only the data you truly require.

+## Benefits
+- **Memory Efficiency**: Only relevant data is stored, leading to substantial memory savings, especially for larger bots.
+- **Improved Performance**: By storing minimal data, bots experience faster processing times and reduced resource usage.
+- **Customizable**: Developers can enable specific properties on a per-object basis, eliminating unnecessary bloat.

+## Example: The Memory Impact of Channel Topics

+Consider the `channel.topic` property, which stores a text description for each channel.

+While a single topic might not seem memory-intensive, this property can quickly become costly at scale:
+- **Single Channel Topic**: A typical `channel.topic` can occupy hundreds of bytes.
+- **Large Bot Scale**: If your bot operates across millions of servers with hundreds of millions of channels, storing every `channel.topic` would consume vast amounts of memory.

+By choosing to store only the properties relevant to your bot’s functionality — like omitting `channel.topic` when it’s unnecessary — you can save gigabytes of memory.
+Desired Properties is thus an essential tool for bots needing scalable and efficient caching, allowing for minimal resource usage without sacrificing performance.

 :::tip
-See the [TypeScript](#typescript) section if you are using TypeScript as that requires a bit more work
+Check the [TypeScript](#typescript) section if you are using typescript
 :::

-## Configuring desired properties
+## Configuring

-There are 2 ways to configure desired proprieties.
-These are:
-- Using `desiredProperties` on the `createBot` function
+To configure desired proprieties you can use the `desiredProperties` option on the `createBot` function
-- Using `desiredProprieties` object on `bot.transformers`

-The recommended way is to use `desiredProperties` on `createBot`.

-Both objects are structured the same way: the objects contains all the names of the objects that have desired proprieties and in them you will find all the properties of the objects.
+The objects inside `desiredProperties` contains all the names of the objects that have desired proprieties and in them you will find all the properties of the objects.

 :::info[Flags and toggles]
 Usually flags and toggles will be stored in a BitField to save on memory, Discordeno does provide getters on the objects for these flags however they aren't in desired properties with their individual names, instead you will find them as `toggles` and / or `flags` most of the cases.
 :::

-:::danger[NOT RECOMMENDED - Changing the default for Desired Properties] You can change the default value for desired properties, using `desiredProprieties: createDesiredPropertiesObject({}, true)` or `defaultDesiredPropertiesValue` in the `createBot` function, however this will negate all the benefits desired proprieties provide.
+:::danger[NOT RECOMMENDED - Changing the default for Desired Properties] You can change the default value for desired properties, using `desiredProprieties: createDesiredPropertiesObject({}, true) as CompleteDesiredProprieties<{}, true>` in the `createBot` function, however this will negate all the benefits desired proprieties provide.

-The reason why this is not recommended is because while Desired Properties DO slow you down during development (needing to make sure you aren't using something that you won't have at runtime), they have a significant performance impact on both CPU and memory usage.
+The reason why this is not recommended is because while Desired Proprieties can be an annoyance at first, they have a significant performance impact on both CPU and memory usage.

-The `defaultDesiredPropertiesValue` is considered deprecated on the `createBot` function to make it apparent that it is not recommended, changing the default of `createDesiredPropertiesObject` is still not recommended but not deprecated.

 Again, this is **NOT** RECOMMENDED, especially if you plan to ship your bot to production.
 :::

+### Computed values

+Some values in these object may depend on some other value, notable examples are `user.bot` and `interaction.respond`.
+If you do not include all the values they depend on these require you might face undefined behavior using these values.

 ### Examples

-In these examples we will configure desired properties to have `user.id`, `user.bot` and `user.username`.
+In this example we will configure desired properties to have `user.id`, `user.bot` and `user.username`.

-#### `createBot({ ... })` function example

 ```ts
 const bot = createBot({